Drop Ship Definition.

 Once a sale is made you pay the wholesaler, pass on the details of your buyer.
 The wholesaler then fulfills your order and mails the product to the buyer using a reliable postal service.
 Either as a single item, or small quantities, as per the order.

 It helps if you have some marketing skills.
 This will likely be your biggest expense, so you need to be careful where you spend your money.

 How Did the Drop Ship Business Become so Big.

 It is not new.

-People have been doing OK with drop shipping since way before E-Bay became the online go to site for buying things.
+People have been doing well with drop shipping since way before E-Bay became the online go to site for buying things.
 Full page Ads in newspapers promoting some widget, it still happens (occasionally), It is called Mail Order.

 As the internet evolved people started setting up e-commerce web stores to sell stuff.
 Mostly on E-Bay.
 Many very successfully.